IBM/carbon-addons-angular/README.md

 	- is there a specific timeline?
 	- is consensus needed?
 - how do updates to older major versions work?
+	- we can likely use the same method as `carbon-components-angular`, since everything will share a major version
 - how are issues handled?
 	- who should respond?
 	- how are they organized?